Tiaras Through Time

 The Pragnell Tiara

-This intricate tiara dazzles the eye by showcasing a design typical of both the Edwardian and Deco periods - which is very rare in all jewellery.
-Diamonds highlight a festoon of glittering laurel leaves and articulated floral motifs, bearing great resemblance to the tiara owned by The Princess Royal, in the official photograph celebrating her fiftieth birthday in 2000.
+Diamonds highlight a festoon of glittering laurel leaves and articulated floral motifs, bearing a strong resemblance to the tiara worn by The Princess Royal in the official photograph celebrating her fiftieth birthday in 2000.

 Favoured as a bridal headpiece and owned by the Pragnell family, this delicate tiara has been worn by generations of Pragnell family members and was present at the Coronation of both King George VI and Queen Elizabeth II.
+In a continuation of this legacy, the tiara was most recently worn at the wedding of Peter Phillips and Harriet Sperling.

 The Antrobus Dove Tiara